Interested in becoming a Football Official?

 When do meetings begin?

-New member training generally kicks off with a New Member Boot Camp in July prior to season beginning.
-Scrimmages will begin in early August and our goal is to have you prepared to work on the field during selected scrimmages.
+New member training generally kicks off with a New Member Boot Camp in July prior to the start of the season.
+Scrimmages begin in early August and our goal is to have you prepared to work on the field during selected scrimmages.
 There is no pay for scrimmages.
-Regular season games typically begin the last week of August.
+The regular season starts the end of August and runs through the beginning of November.

 This seems like a lot of work just to call high school football games!
 Why should I do it?

-Obviously you most like high school football or you would not be here.
+Obviously you have a passion for the sport of football or you would not be here.
 You do not need to be an ex-player or coach to be a good official and have a memorable career.
-Being around student athletes and the game itself at all levels is very gratifying.
+You must have a desire and dedication to learn, and the ability to move around on the field.
+Having a positive impact on student athletes and the game itself at all levels is very gratifying.
 You will meet new people and make lifelong relationships, not to mention great memories.